-9. Pull the starter cord slowly until resistance is felt and then pull rapidly.
+9. Pull the recoil cord slowly until resistance is felt and then pull rapidly.

-- If engine fails to start in 1-pull with choke in the "RUN", then move choke to the "CHOKE" position and repeat the PULL-TO-PRIME step. - 11.
+- 10. If engine fails to start in 1-pull with choke in the "RUN", then move choke lever to the "CHOKE" position and repeat the PULL-TO-PRIME step. - 11.
 Do not over-choke.
-As soon as engine starts, move the choke to the "RUN" position over a 2-5 second duration.
+As soon as engine starts, move the choke lever to the "RUN" position over a 2-5 second duration.